songkok/Trion/README.md

 # 'exciton' and 'trion' are the object that are returned by 'spectrum' function.
 # Ncut is the number of basis function that will be use in nonlinearity calculation.
 ```
-We note that we currently only support the nonlinearity calculation for monolayer.
-All the electrons and holes interacting potential are the same.
+We note that the code currently only support the nonlinearity calculation for monolayer.
+Also, the nonlinearity calculation for the trion wavefunction with $\lambda\neq\lambda'$ is not supported too.

 ### Example: exciton and trion in TMDC monolayer